 Delinquency Report—form used to report someone who is delinquent in paying for product.

-Family Guide—informational guide and responsibility form given to parents/guardians of all Girl Scouts participating in the sale.
+Family Guide—informational guide and responsibility form given to parents/guardians of all Girl Scouts participating in the cookie program.

-Parent Responsibility Form— found in the Family Guide is a form parents/guardians must complete giving their Girl Scout permission to participate in the sale.
+Parent Responsibility Form— (found in the Family Guide) a form parents/guardians must complete giving their Girl Scout permission to participate in the cookie program.

-Receipt Booklet—NCR booklet of receipts used every time cookies are picked up and a payment is made by the girls in your troop.
-Completed receipts are to be signed by the Troop Cookie Manager and countersigned by the girl’s parent/guardian.
+Receipt Booklet—NCR booklet of receipts used each time cookies are picked up or a payment is made by the girls in your troop.
+Completed receipts are to be signed by the Troop Cookie Coordinator and countersigned by the girl’s parent/guardian.
 Troops keep original copy (white) and yellow goes to parent.

 Responsible Adult—a volunteer appointed and briefed by the leaders.
-Must be a registered adult Girl Scout who has completed the Volunteer Application and screening process.
+Must be a, registered adult Girl Scout who has completed the Volunteer Application and Background Screening Process.

 Safety Activity Checkpoints—Guide for planning and implementation of specific activities.
 They represent the basic minimums to follow; they are not all-inclusive.
 They are the extensions of the basic safety guidelines and program standards and are also starting points for investigating resources with more in-depth information.

-SUPM—abbreviation for Service Unit Product Manager, a volunteer who manages the product program for a service unit.
+SUCM—abreviation for Service Unit Cookie Manager, a volunteer who manages the cookies program for a service unit.

-TPM—abbreviation for Troop Product Manager, the volunteer who manages the product program for a troop/group.
+TCC—abbreviation for Troop Cookie Coordinator, the volunteer who manages the Cookie program for a troop/group.